 - Transfer to Naples airport or train station.

-- 8 days, 7 nights at villa-style B&B with private bathroom and sea view.
+- 8 days, 7 nights, based on 2 guests.
 Click to view Accommodations Options & Upgrades!

 - Welcome Prosecco aperitivo.

-- 3 hands-on cooking classes with lunch or dinner following.
+- 3 hands-on cooking classes with lunch or dinner following including the food that was prepared in the cooking class.
 A glass of local red or white wine included, additional wine and beverages not included.